 If you don’t want to break the bank with international cell phone coverage, I HIGHLY recommend investing in a local SIM card.
 This is a top tip when visiting Italy for the first time!

 This will give you access to local Italian cell phone networks, and you will be able to use your phone just like a local!

 I love using SIM cards from local countries as they provide a fast, easy, and affordable network connection.
 When buying a SIM card, you can usually purchase one in the airport or any downtown metro area.

 The best network for SIM cards in Italy is TIM.
 Plans such as Verizon don’t really exist in Italy which will cause your experience to be frustrating and slow.

 Plans such as TIM are the main network used in the country so you can be sure to have an enjoyable and affordable experience.

 Do I Have To Drive In Italy?

 Trains run between all the popular destinations on this list.
 The moment you arrive in town, there is more public transportation to take you throughout the city.

 Understanding The Italian Public Transit System

-If you want to do this 10 day Italy itinerary with just public transportation, then this section is for you!
-Even if you are renting a car in Italy, you will still need to rely on public transport in Italy.
+If you want to do this trip with just public transportation, then this section is for you!
+Even if you rent a car in Italy, you will still need to rely on public transport in Italy.